ClimbingMachine/deep-reinforcement-learning-pedestrian-signal-design/Notes.md

 SUMO

 ### Q3/4 MDP
-MDP can be represented by the tuple $(S,A,R,T)$ - States, Actions, Reward, Transition Model
+MDP can be represented by the tuple $(S,A,R,T)$ - States, Actions, Reward, Transition Model.
+Markov assumption is that the next state only depends on the current state and action.

 #### State
 $$